 Paris is wonderful by night.
 When it's lit up, the Eiffel Tower is a magnificent sight.
 So is the Arc de Triomphe.
 And the shores of the Seine.
-There are few sights as romantic and thrilling as Paris by night - even when it's pouring rain.
+There are few sights as romantic and thrilling as Paris by twilight - even when it's pouring rain.

 20. Time for a ride.

 If you'd rather walk, join the French hiking club for their Paris walks.
-The site is in French only so you'll have to get a bit of translation help.
+The site is in French only so you'll have to get a bit of Google translation help.

 21. Stay indoors.

 Don't want to sightsee today?
 Surf the web: Paris has 296 free wifi hotspots and that's without counting the many fast food outlets, cafés and restaurants that offer free wifi.

 This isn't free... but invest in a weekly edition of Pariscope - the best Paris entertainment listings of what's on in the city.
 It's a great old-fashioned magazine and has been around since my own student days - and, no website!